trofimander/python_completion_benchmark/README.md

     * [x] Key names for dicts and dict-like objects (only for locally-defined non-nested dicts in PyCharm)
     * [x] Names for `__all__` in modules
     * [x] File system paths in string literals (only in some places in PyCharm)
-    * [ ] Library-specific strings (e.g. foreign keys in Django ORM or various settings in settings.py)
 8. Type hints
     * [x] Python stubs (*.pyi) take precedence over regular (*.py) files in resolving all names
     * [x] String-based type hints